 Did you know?
 Dick did over 7,000 weathercasts on Ch.5 (video).

-Updates: March 2007: Mr. Magic broke his left leg, then suffered a
+Updates: March 2007: Mr. Magic broke his leg, then suffered a head

-head injury at a rehab facility.
-March 2011: Mr. Magic donated items
+injury at a rehab facility.
+March 2011: Mr. Magic donated items to the

 Copyright 2007-, Dick Williams and MagiclandTV.com.
 All rights reserved.